rsta2/circle/README.md

 Please note that the included USB library was developed in a hobby project.
 There are known issues with it (e.g. no dynamic attachments, no error recovery, limited split support).
 For me it works well but that need not be the case with any device and in any situation when it goes out to the public.

-The 9th Step
+The 10th Step
 ------------

-In this step GPIO interrupt support is introduced and demonstrated by a "software serial" sample (in *sample/09-softserial/*).
+In this step USB mouse support is added and demonstrated by a simple "painting program" in *sample/10-usbmouse/*.
 See the *README* file in this directory for details.

-Furthermore all samples from Step 1-8 are now available in a subdirectory of *sample/* for reference. `makeall` builds only the latest sample (with the highest number).
+Please note that the class *CUSBStandardHub* must not be instanciated in *CKernel* anymore.
+This is done automatically from *CDWHCIDevice* now.
+Another change applies to the libraries used while linking.
+The new library *lib/input/libinput.a* must be used together with *lib/input/libusb.a*.
+In the samples this is already considered.

 The options to be used for *cmdline.txt* are described in *doc/cmdline.txt*.

-In Step 1-8 the following features were introduced:
+In Step 1-9 the following features were introduced:

 * C++ build environment
 * Simple delay functionality